 I am taking a night photography course which professional photographer Rick Wright offers through the Princeton Photography Club.
-I wanted to learn how to capture star trails, and light trails and I figure a night and low light photography course would help me get some handsome experience.
+I wanted to learn how to capture star and light trails, and I figured a night, and low light photography course would help me get some handsome experience.

 The next class was a nighttime field trip around the Princeton University campus.
-I arrived at the rendezvous point two minutes late ( I checked my iPhone ) and I guess the group has already walked away.
-I called and texted the instructor but he apparently did not see my communication until after class.
+I arrived at the rendezvous point two minutes late ( I checked my iPhone ), and I guess the group has already walked away.
+I called and texted the instructor, but he did not see my communication until after class.
 Two hours after class.

-My technique was to compose the shot, put the camera on the tripod, pray that the object was in focus — my cat vision isn't good at night — set the shutter to bulb and then timed my exposures on my iPhone.
+My technique was to compose the shot, put the camera on the tripod, pray that the object was in focus -- my cat vision isn't good at night -- set the shutter to bulb and then time my exposures on my iPhone.
 Inelegant and frustrating.
 The first three images were out of focus.
 Timing the exposures would have been easier with my TriggerTrap.
 But it wasn't working.

-Apparently, the class learned about crossover lighting.
-Something I'll have to learn on my own so I can catch up and get value from the course.
+The class learned about crossover lighting.
+This is something I'll have to learn on my own, so I can catch up and get value from the course.